 The power of positive thinking: Maybe you’re curious about it because of books like The Secret

-, or maybe you’re just sick of complaining about the aftermath of your last breakup and the bad dates you’ve had ever since.
+, or maybe you’re just sick of complaining about the aftermath of your last breakup and the bad dates you’ve had since then.
 Whatever the case, it’s time to look on the bright side.
 All types of experts agree that cultivating an upbeat mindset will improve your love life by bringing you better romantic prospects.
-“When you focus your thoughts like a laser beam on what you want in life, you unleash the power of your mind combined with the creative power of the universe,” says pyschologist Kirsten Harrell
+“When you focus your thoughts like a laser beam on what you want in life, you unleash the power of your mind combined with the creative power of the universe,” says pyschologist Kirsten Harrell, Psy.D

-It may sound like metaphysical mumbo-jumbo, but when it comes to love, it works: When you only focus on and tolerate good behaviors, you only spend your dating energy on worthy, wonderful singles.
-Here are seven simple but effective steps to help you zoom in on your best possible matches — and then start dating them.
+It may sound like New Age nonsense, but when it comes to love, it works: When you focus on and expect good behavior from others, you spend all of your dating energy on other worthy, wonderful singles.
+Here are seven simple, but effective steps to help you target your best possible matches — and then start dating them with marriage as your ultimate goal.

 Step 1: Envision your ideal mate